a-b-street/abstreet/docs/design/intersections.md

 - probably need a HalfMap (in between raw and Map) or something. the order...
 	- raw intersections -> real intersections
-	- raw roads -> real roads and intersections
+	- raw roads -> real roads and lanes
 	- assign border intersections
 	- make the intersection polygons
 	- trim lanes